 Set up parental controls in settings

 This can stop certain things from appearing on your child’s phone, but it’s also vital to have conversations with them about using their phone safely.
+You might also want to consider third-party apps such as Bark or Qustodio which have optimized parental control features.
 We will discuss this in more detail further down the article.

 Install a VPN